 What Is A Tardigrade?

-Everyone knows about the range of the very impressive species we have here on Earth, all capable of out-living us weak skinned humans.
+Everyone knows about the range of the very impressive species we have here on Earth, all capable of outliving us weak-skinned humans.

 Take for example, the cockroach – capable of surviving a nuclear explosion.
+But have you ever heard of the micro-wonder that is the Tardigrade?

-Well here we’re going to discover the Tardigrade, finding out how it survives blistering heat, out-of-this-world pressure and many more awe-inspiring conditions.
+Well, here we’re going to discover the Tardigrade, finding out how it survives blistering heat, out-of-this-world pressure, and many more awe-inspiring conditions.

-What is a tardigrade I hear you say?
+What is a tardigrade, I hear you say?

 Tardigrade floating past the moon